andre-romano/opensuse-auto/README.md

 Workarounds
 -----------------

 Linux is good, but as many OS's out there, it has it's own problems.
-In that regard, scripts have been created to solve these issues with minimal human intervention.
+To solve those issues, scripts have been created to automate these fixes.

 > **Note:**
 >
-> - Although these scripts work well and fix the issues, they're **workarounds**.
+> - Although these scripts work well, they're **workarounds**.
 Therefore, they're far from being <i>perfect solutions</i>.
 They're provided AS-IS with NO WARRANTY whatsoever.

 | Name | Description |
 | ------- | ------ |